Who will collect my car when I sell? The guide to free collection

 When selling your car, “who will collect my car?” might be an important question to consider.
 After all, the process can be stressful enough, without having to drive for miles to drop off your car to complete the sale.

-So if you’re are looking for buyers who can pick up your car, don’t worry, you’ve come to the right place.
-Here, we take a look at the available options when having your car collected as part of the sale is a must.
+If you’re are looking for buyers who can pick up your car, don’t worry, you’ve come to the right place.
+Here, we take a look at all the available options when having your car collected as part of the sale is a must.

 Who will collect my car when I sell?

 When selling your car privately, you might be able to find someone willing to pick up your car.
 The buyer will come and view your car, and if you agree a sale, they will simply drive off with your car once the money has been paid and the paperwork has been sorted.